*/

 The pilots will be evaluated, and I hope to report back on the project and the potential for scaling up before the end of the year.

-Balint Legal’s model has been tested through decades of global research and it has run a successful project for the legal profession in Ireland.
+Balint Legal’s model has been tested through decades of global research and the Law Society of Ireland has run a successful project for the legal profession in the Republic.
 Positive outcomes include improved self-awareness, increased productivity, better emotional regulation, improved listening skills and less isolation.
 I am keen to see what this model can achieve for us in England and Wales.

 While I acknowledge that this is an ambitious project which will require a changed attitude in some quarters and will not happen overnight, I am determined to do it – we have to start somewhere to improve practice and change the working culture for the better.